awsdocs/amazon-workdocs-dev-guide/doc_source/creating-newuser.md

     CreateUserResult result = workDocsClient.createUser(request);
 ```

-You can get a Amazon WorkDocs organization ID from the AWS console using the following steps:
+Follow these steps to obtain a Amazon WorkDocs organization ID from the AWS console:

 **To get an organization ID**

-1. In the [AWS Directory Service console](https://console.aws.amazon.com/directoryservicev2/) navigation pane, select **Directories**\.
+1. In the [AWS Directory Service console](https://console.aws.amazon.com/directoryservicev2/) navigation pane, choose **Directories**\.

-1. The **Directory ID** corresponding to your Amazon WorkDocs site is the Organization ID for that site\.
+1. Note the **Directory ID** value that corresponds to your Amazon WorkDocs site\.
+That is the Organization ID for the site\.